shukriadams/tetrifact/README.md

 ## Security

-NOTE : Tetrifact currently has no security model - it is 100% open.
-Use it on an internal network where everyone is trusted.
-Security will be added later.
+Tetrifact has zero security - it is 100% open and intended for use on internal networks where everyone is trusted. _Never_ expose your Tetrifact instance to "the web" unless you know what you're doing.

 ## License